sofiascat/my_game_website/README.md

 1. Create a new directory in the `games/` folder for your game
 2. Develop your Pygame game
 3. Convert it to a web-compatible format (using p5.js or another web framework)
-4. Add the game details to the `GAMES` list in `app.py`
+4. Add the game details to the `GAMES` list in `app.py` (for local development)
-5. Create a template for your game in the `templates/` directory if needed
+5. Create an HTML file for your game in the `games/` directory for GitHub Pages
 6. Add any necessary static files (images, JavaScript, etc.)

-## Deployment

-To deploy the website to a production server:

-1. Choose a hosting provider (e.g., Heroku, PythonAnywhere, AWS)
-2. Set up a production server (e.g., Gunicorn)
-3. Configure a web server (e.g., Nginx) to serve static files
-4. Set up a domain name and SSL certificate
-5. Deploy your code to the server

 ## License